What are the best sage substitute options? Learn which herbs can create similar flavors to sage and how to substitute them properly.

 Whole dried sage leaves: The whole dried leaves have a crispy texture and will be less potent than the fresh leaves.
 You can mince them for easier use and measuring.

-Dried sage leaves
+dried sage leaves

 Ground sage: Ground sage is made by grinding the whole dried sage leaf into a very fine powder.
 The final product almost resembles a lighter version of cinnamon.
 Fresh sage and ground sage are more potent than rubbed sage.